 For the rest of the card front, you will need:

-1. Use the tree die to die-cut from Basic Black cardstock.
+1. Use the third from the largest Deckled Rectangle Dies to die-cut from Vellum cardstock.

-For the inside, cut a piece of Basic White cardstock at 4” x 5 ¼”, stamp the sentiment in Old Olive ink, the jars in Pumpkin Pie ink in each corner, and color in the middle “label” of each with a Light So Saffron Stampin’ Blends:
+For the inside, cut a piece of Basic White cardstock at 4” x 5 ¼”, stamp the sentiment as shown in Night of Navy ink and stamp the sailboat in Night of Navy and Basic Gray inks:

 Live in the USA?
 I would love to be your demonstrator!
 Contact me today to learn more about purchasing Stampin’ Up! products, hosting a party, joining my team or if you would like a complimentary catalog!